EngineerShorty/Console/README.md

 ## ✨ Features at a Glance

+- The console is made available to the programmer as an object with various methods available for leveraging all the available features and actions
-- 🔤 Easy-to-read `print()` and `println()` methods for all major types
+- Easy-to-read `print()` and `println()` methods for all major types
-- 🎨 Text styling: bold, underline, italic, blinking, strike-through
+- Text styling: bold, underline, italic, blinking, strike-through
-- 🌈 Foreground and background color support with clean `ScreenColor` enums
+- Foreground and background color support with clean `ScreenColor` enums
-- 🧭 Full cursor control: position, save/restore, movement, and screen metrics
+- Full cursor control: position, save/restore, movement, and screen metrics
-- 💬 Input handling for strings, ints, floats, and typed styles
+- Input handling for strings, ints, floats, and typed styles
-- 🐞 Debug-only output with `printerr()` toggle
+- Debug-only output with `printerr()` toggle
-- 📋 Clipboard support, console resizing, and window title control
+- Clipboard support, console resizing, and window title control
-- 🔁 Singleton design (`Console::getInstance()`) ensures consistent global access
+- Singleton design (`Console::getInstance()`) ensures consistent global access
-- 🔔 Usability touches like `pause()`, `ringBell()`, and `screenClear()`
+- Usability touches like `pause()`, `ringBell()`, and `screenClear()`

 ---